1996–97 Washington Bullets season: NBA playoffs

+Aftermath

+This was also the Bullet's final full season in which they played their home games at the arena that was known as the "Capital Centre" in Landover, Maryland.
+In addition, this was also their final season in which they played occasional home games at the Baltimore Arena in Baltimore, Maryland; in their final game at the Baltimore Arena, the Bullets defeated the Dallas Mavericks by a score of 94–87 on March 29, 1997.
+Following the season, Jackson signed as a free agent with the San Antonio Spurs.

-For Washington, Game 3 of that series at US Airways Arena was officially their final game as the "Bullets".
+Game 3 of the first-round series against the Bulls at US Airways Arena was officially the team's final game as the "Bullets".
 In 1995, Bullets owner Abe Pollin decided to change the team's name due to gun violence in Washington, D.C., and after the assassination of his friend, Israel Prime Minister Yitzhak Rabin.
 On May 15, 1997, the team officially changed its name to the "Wizards", and became known as the "Washington Wizards" the following season.
 The rebrand was held up by a copyright lawsuit filed by the Harlem Wizards, a traveling comedy basketball team with the same name.
-Still, the team won the trademark infringement case, as a court ruling allowed them to change their name to the "Wizards".
+Still, the Bullets won the trademark infringement case, as a court ruling allowed them to change their name to the "Wizards".